There are oodles of benefits to family meal prep and planning, especially for busy moms.

 I used to buy juice boxes for lunches.
 In fact, I used to buy the 40-count pack from Costco.

-But I stopped for no real reason other than the fact that my children needed to consume more water.
+But I stopped for no reason other than my children needed to consume more water.
 Bye-bye, juice!

 Now I send them with refillable water bottles.
 Last year, the school installed water bottle refilling stations in the halls.
 That makes this switch a no-brainer.